-- Keeping track of those articles you found.
+Keeping track of those articles you found.

-- Letting you search for a source that you've found by whatever criteria you'd like.
+Letting you search for a source that you've found by whatever criteria you'd like.

-- Keeping annotations and notes about those articles.
+Keeping annotations and notes about those articles.

-- Allowing you to group articles by whatever you'd like.
+Allowing you to group articles by whatever you'd like.

-- Automatically creating citations and bibliographies in your preferred style (yes, that includes APA 6th)
+Automatically creating citations and bibliographies in your preferred style (yes, that includes APA 6th)

-- Zotero: Zotero is a plug in that you can install on your browser, or you can install a standalone software.
-Documents are saved on the computer unless you set it up differently and sync it to an online account (which does not have much storage).
+Zotero: Zotero is a plug in that you can install on your browser, or you can install a standalone software.
+We have a site license that offers you unlimited storage.